mls981/CE-UY-3013_Searle_Final_Project/README.md

 How To Use:
 Follow input prompts for Task 1.
 For Task 2, manually change the values of the input variables to meet your needs.

+Note to Professor Machairas: I added a second task to add to the practicality of the program.